NexPlayer/Unity-SDK/unity.md

 ![](images/image46.png)

+Option for AGA has been removed from Unity iOS in 2020.2.x, in this case, you don't need to enable it.

 In order to the application work in background is necessary enable custom background behavior and select the property “Audio, AirPlay, PiP”:

 ![](images/image71.png)